matloff/fastBigStat/README.md

       we will not pursue here, but it won't matter, as we are primarily interested in large-n settings.)

-# "Exact" vs. Approximate Statistical Inference: Historical perspective
+# "Exact" vs. Approximate Statistical Inference: Historical Perspective

 * Say we have scalars W<sub>i</sub> as above, with E(W<sub>i</sub>) &mu;
   and Var(W<sub>i</sub> = &sigma;<sup>2</sup>.
 The latter two are